 During the course of Uncharted 2's multiplayer when it was most populous, Naughty Dog would introduce certain events for specific holidays.
 They would most often include an experience multiplier and would sometimes even place pre-set skins for players to play as over the usual cast.
 All of those skins were completely exclusive to the events and would not be released for download once the events were up.

 To celebrate the US holiday, Thanksgiving, Naughty Dog implemented a 2 week double experience run for players worldwide.
 Players were also restricted to only playing as Donut Drake on the Heroes side, and Donut Lazarevic for the villains.
 Naughty Dog would also do another Thanksgiving event with the same available skins, and a 2x experience increase.
-The Donut Lazarevic is one of few skins that have never publicly been made available for use outside of the Thanksgivings event.
+Donut Lazarevic is one of few skins that has never publicly been made available for use outside of the Thanksgivings event.

 Soon following after Thanksgiving, Naughty Dog initiated the Christmas 2009 Event.
-Similar to the Thanksgiving event prior, players experience gain was doubled.
+Similar to the Thanksgiving event prior, the player's experience gain was doubled.
 This time players were restricted to only playing as Default Drake while he wears a Santa hat, and Winter Flynn wearing a paper party-cracker crown around his head.